MoarVM/MoarVM/docs/debug-server-protocol.md

                 "line": 22,
                 "bytecode_file": "path/to/bytecode/file",
                 "name": "some-method",
                 "type": "Method"
             },
             {
                 "file": "path/to/source/file",
                 "line": 12,
                 "bytecode_file": "path/to/bytecode/file",
                 "name": "",
                 "type": "Block"
             }
         ]
     }

 ### Operation Unsuccessful (39)

 A generic message sent by MoarVM if something went wrong while handling a request.
+This message is not in current use; Error Processing Message (1) will be sent instead (as that includes a reason message).

     {
         "type": 39,